Charlotte Smith (activist): Women's Rescue League and cycling

-In 1896 the Women's Rescue League, presided by Smith, passed a resolution denouncing "bicycle riding by young women because [it produces] immoral suggestions and imprudent associations both in language and dress which have a tendency to make women not only unwomanly, but immodest as well".
+Legal reforms

 By the early 1890s Charlotte Smith was already credited with gaining or helping to gain passage of more than fifty bills through Congress, as well as gathering data used in Senator Blair's Committee on Education and Labor, and becoming the foremost authority on working conditions for women and girls.
 Notable among her successful causes were Chinese Exclusion legislation and laws against the adulteration of foods, cosmetics, and medicines.
 She was partly responsible for the listing of ingredients on product labels.
+She noted that she had spent $20,000 (equivalent to about $785,000 in 2024) in her campaign for pure food.

+She also founded the Woman Inventors Mutual Aid and Protective Association of the United States of America in 1891; she later moved to Boston and founded a Woman's Board of Trade and a Women's Rescue League offering training to women.

+Isabella I of Castile

+Smith also became involved in the fight to win more of a role for women in the great World's Columbian Exposition of 1892–1893.
+Specifically, she fought for more recognition of Queen Isabella's enabling role in Christopher Columbus's discoveries.

 Female inventors

-Smith also became involved in the fight to win more of a role for women in the great World's Columbian Exposition of 1892-1893.
-Specifically, she fought for more recognition of Queen Isabella's enabling role in Christopher Columbus's discoveries, and for women inventors.
-In 1892 she founded a third periodical, the Woman Inventor which ran for 2 issues, and crusaded for a permanent exhibition of women's inventive work in Washington, D.C.
-Her major achievement for women inventors, however, was persuading the United States Patent Office to issue a list of all female holders of U.S. patents to that date (1883).
+In 1892 she founded a third periodical, the Woman Inventor which ran for two issues, and crusaded for a permanent exhibition of women's inventive work in Washington, DC.
+She persuaded the United States Patent Office to issue a list of all female holders of US patents to that date (1883).

+Philanthropy and news coverage

 In addition to working through legislatures and organizations, Charlotte Smith also took direct action, personally helping many poor women and "underdogs," and providing housing for poor working girls with her own money.
 During these years (1880s - early 1890s), she was one of the best-known women in America, with hundreds of articles appearing about her in The New York Times, The Washington Post, the Boston Globe, and smaller newspapers as far away as Montana and Hawaii.

+Later years and death

 The last chapter of Smith's life took place in Boston, Massachusetts, where she continued to work for her main cause, the welfare and advancement of working women, in the legislatures of Massachusetts and Maryland, as well as in Congress.
 Her fame diminished in her last years, and when she died in Boston in 1917, she was buried in a pauper's grave.
-Page 11 of the Tuesday, Dec.
-4, 1917 edition of the Boston Herald carried an obituary for Charlotte Smith stating the “champion of the working girl and indefatigable crusader against vice and everything else she has found amiss in the world about her, died from pneumonia late last night at the City Hospital.
+The Boston Herald carried an obituary for Charlotte Smith stating the “champion of the working girl and indefatigable crusader against vice and everything else she has found amiss in the world about her, died from pneumonia late last night at the City Hospital.
 She was 65 years old.
-She was taken to the hospital last Friday [Nov.
-30, 1917] from her home, 36 Oak street, [in Boston’s] south end."
+She was taken to the hospital last Friday [November 30, 1917] from her home, 36 Oak Street, [in Boston’s] south end."